AI Use Cases/Software

 Your team spends less time

-Software companies deploying AI network anomaly detection typically achieve meaningful reductions in P1 incident MTTR (from 60-90 minutes to 12-25 minutes), directly improving your ability to hit SLA commitments and retain customers.
-False positive alert volume drops 65-75%, freeing 15-20 hours per week of on-call engineer time - capacity redirected to feature development and infrastructure optimization.
-Your deployment frequency (a DORA metric correlated with revenue growth) increases 20-30% because your team spends less time in incident response and more time shipping.
-For a $10M ARR Software company, this translates to 2-4 additional product releases per quarter and measurable NRR improvement from reduced churn due to security incidents.
+Software companies deploying AI network anomaly detection typically target meaningful reductions in P1 incident MTTR (from 60-90 minutes to 12-25 minutes), directly improving your ability to hit SLA commitments and retain customers.
+The model assumes false positive alert volume dropping from the 60-70% baseline toward the under-10% target, freeing 15-20 hours per week of on-call engineer time - capacity redirected to feature development and infrastructure optimization - and deployment frequency (a DORA metric correlated with revenue growth) rising 20-30% because your team spends less time in incident response and more time shipping.
+For a $10M ARR Software company, that models out to 2-4 additional product releases per quarter and NRR improvement from fewer security-incident-driven departures.

 ROI compounds over 12 months as the system learns your operational patterns with higher fidelity.
-By month 6, false positive rates stabilize at 5-8% (versus 60-70% baseline), and your team's confidence in anomaly signals increases - they stop over-investigating and respond faster to genuine threats.
-By month 12, you've prevented an estimated 2-3 P1 incidents from escalating to customer-facing downtime, avoided 1-2 SLA breach penalties (typically $50K-$200K each for mid-market SaaS), and reallocated 200+ engineering hours to revenue-generating work.
-The system also reduces cloud infrastructure costs 15-25% by detecting resource anomalies (runaway Snowflake queries, misconfigured auto-scaling) before they inflate your AWS/GCP/Azure bills.
+The month-6 target is false positive rates stabilizing at 5-8% (versus a 60-70% baseline), so your team stops over-investigating and responds faster to genuine threats.
+The 12-month model assumes 2-3 P1 incidents kept from escalating to customer-facing downtime, 1-2 SLA breach penalties avoided (assume $50K-$200K each), and 200+ engineering hours reallocated to revenue-generating work.
+The model also assumes 15-25% lower cloud infrastructure costs from catching resource anomalies (runaway Snowflake queries, misconfigured auto-scaling) before they inflate your AWS/GCP/Azure bills.
+These are stated assumptions to pressure-test against your own numbers, not promised results.

 Target Scope